wenyang/azureml-v2-preview/docs/overview/concepts/endpoints/batch-endpoint/batch-endpoint.rst

   az ml endpoint create --type batch --file examples/endpoints/batch/create-batch-endpoint.yml

+No-code deployment is supported for MLflow model, that is environment and scoring script will be auto generated.
 Below is the yaml file.
 To use a registered model, please replace the model section in yaml with **model: azureml:<modelName>:<modelVersion>**.

 .. literalinclude:: ../../../../../examples/endpoints/batch/create-batch-endpoint.yml
    :language: yaml